 For further details and to access the tool email Lisa Proctor.

 The Learning Disabilities Core Skills Education and Training Framework sets out the expected learning outcomes and minimum standards for the delivery of education and training-related core skills, this includes common and transferable skills and knowledge that can be applied across different types of service provisions.

 The framework is presented in 18 subjects, covering relationships, supporting children and young people, promoting independence, equality, law and ethics.
 It is applicable to all health and social care employers, as well as to educational organisations that assist in training students who will be subsequently employed in the health and social care workforce.

 Generic role templates

-A set of generic role templates (available in the related documents below) support people who commission and provide health and care services, design new and different roles in learning disability community services.
+A set of generic role templates support people who commission and provide health and care services, design new and different roles in learning disability community services.
 The templates contain the core competences that are needed by community teams.
 Organisations can pick and choose the relevant activity-specific competences based on the features and focus of the role that is being designed.

 The templates will be of particular use to organisations developing community crisis prevention and response services, intensive support service, and other integrated service configuration.

 An accompanying user guide provides further information on the underlying principles, values and behaviours, systems and structures that are required to design, recruit and sustain an effective workforce to deliver the Building the Right Support agenda.